swcarpentry/git-novice/_episodes/07-github.md

 ---
-title: Remotes in GitHub
+title: "Remotes in GitHub"
+keypoints:
+- A local Git repository can be connected to one or more remote repositories.
+- Use the HTTPS protocol to connect to remote repositories until you have learned how to set up SSH.
+- '`git push` copies changes from a local repository to a remote repository.'
+- '`git pull` copies changes from a remote repository to a local repository.'
+objectives:
+- Explain what remote repositories are and why they are useful.
+- Push to or pull from a remote repository.
+questions: How do I share my changes with others on the web?
 teaching: 30
 exercises: 0
-questions:
-- "How do I share my changes with others on the web?"
-objectives:
-- "Explain what remote repositories are and why they are useful."
-- "Push to or pull from a remote repository."
-keypoints:
-- "A local Git repository can be connected to one or more remote repositories."
-- "Use the HTTPS protocol to connect to remote repositories until you have learned how to set up SSH."
-- "`git push` copies changes from a local repository to a remote repository."
-- "`git pull` copies changes from a remote repository to a local repository."
 ---

 Version control really comes into its own when we begin to collaborate with